juji-io/datalevin/README.md

 ## :floppy_disk: Differences from Datascript

 Datascript is developed by [Nikita Prokopov](https://tonsky.me/) that "is built totally from scratch and is not related by any means to" Datomic®.
-Although a port, Datalevin differs from Datascript in more significant ways than just the difference in data durability and running mode:
+Datalevin started out as a port of Datascript to LMDB, but differs from Datascript in more significant ways than just the difference in data durability and running mode:

+* Datalevin has a cost based query optimizer, so qureies are truly declarative and clause ordering does not affect query performance.

-* As mentioned, Datalevin is not an immutable database, and there is no "database as a value" feature.
+* Datalevin is not an immutable database, and there is no "database as a value" feature.
 Since history is not kept, transaction ids are not stored.